T/Sgt. Clarence Ray Rendlemen - Crew Chief

 ground crewman service a P-51 Mustang.

 I am very honored to have T/Sgt.
 Rendlemen's items within my private collection.
-Shown here
+Shown here is

-of this man's service is the least I can do for his sacrifice and his service to our nation in a time of
+this man's service is the least I can do for his sacrifice and his service to our nation in a time of

 need.
 It is because of the unsung work of men like Rendlemen that our pilots succeeded in battle,